-An adult dose of platelets derived from whole blood is obtained from a pool of buffy coats from ABO identical donors and resuspended in a nutrient additive solution to produce a Platelet Pooled Leucocyte Depleted component.
+An adult dose of platelets derived from whole blood is obtained from a pool of buffy coats from four ABO identical donors and is resuspended in a nutrient additive solution to produce a pooled platelet component.

-Both apheresis and pooled platelets are irradiated before release from the Blood Service, unless other specific arrangements have been made with the receiving laboratory/institution.
+Both apheresis and pooled platelets are leucodepleted during or soon after collection and they are also irradiated before release from the Blood Service, unless other specific arrangements have been made with the receiving laboratory/institution.

 Platelets can be stored for 5 days after collection at 20 - 24º C with gentle agitation.
 Platelets can be irradiated at any stage during their 5 day storage and thereafter can be stored up to their normal shelf life of 5 days after collection.